Why can’t you just tell me what you charge?

 In a recent survey conducted by Local Search Association, they found that 86% of SMBs (small and mid-sized businesses) felt that a clear statement of pricing or costs from providers was very or extremely important and 38% of SMBs felt it is difficult to find a provider they can trust.

-Interestingly enough, it was very telling to both my business partner and me when we checked our Google Analytics and saw that after our homepage, our most visited page on our website was our plans & pricing page.
+Interestingly enough, it was very telling to both my business partner and me when we checked our Google Analytics and saw that after our homepage, our most visited page was our plans & pricing page.

 While pricing transparency potentially allows your competitor to undercut your prices, you have much more to gain by sharing.